glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

 Now that we know the required steps, let's put this together in a simple way for you to see it working.
 We'll do this in our object responsible for loading rooms.

 * First, we'll initialize the data in the Create event.
-* Then in the Step event, we'll load the room at the mouse position when we press 1, and unload the room when we press 2.
+* Then in the Step event, we'll load the room centered at the mouse position when we press 1, and unload the room when we press 2.
 :::code-group
 ```js [Create Event]
 rm = rmExample; // The room we'll load.
 payload = undefined; // The variable to hold our Payload after loading.

 RoomLoader.DataInit(rm); // Initialize the data for our room. [!code highlight]

 Cleanup = function() { // The method we'll use to unload the loaded room.